 Passive Tags: Does not have a power source, uses power from the reader to operate.

-Battery Assisted Passive Tags: Logic circuit chip uses battery power.
+Battery-Assisted Passive Tags: The logic circuit chip uses battery power.
 Need RF signals from the reader to activate and function.

-Active Tags: Uses a power source like battery, does not require power from source/reader.
+Active Tags: Uses a power source like a battery and does not require power from the source/reader.

-In some handheld devices, antenna is often attached to the device.
-Size and shape of the antenna depends on the application and the operating frequency of the system.
+In some handheld devices, the antenna is often attached to the device.
+The size and shape of the antenna depend on the application and the system’s operating frequency.

 3. RFID Reader

-RFID reader is one of the significant hardware component in the RFID system which read information from the RFID devices/tags and connected to the network to transfer the information to the database.
+The RFID reader is one of the significant hardware components in the RFID system, which reads information from the RFID devices/tags and connects to the network to transfer the information to the database.